code-mattclaffey/performance-kit/src/posts/lazy-loading-images.md

 ![Load times before](https://performance-kit.netlify.app/img/load-time-lazy-load-after.png)

-If not, please raise an issue on my [github page][https://github.com/code-mattclaffey/performance-kit/issues] and I will sort it out asap.
+If not, please raise an issue on my github page - https://github.com/code-mattclaffey/performance-kit/issues and I will sort it out asap.